Last Updated on May 17, 2019 by Irene Seto

 Interested in taking a class at the library but don’t have a babysitter?
 Not a problem – the Calgary Public Library is piloting a new child-minding service at the new Central Library so parents can drop off their kids as they pursue their own learning opportunities.
 How great is that!

-Not that the building isn’t beautiful enough, but the new Central Library is also home to a variety of public art pieces.
+Not that the building isn’t beautiful enough, but the new Calgary library is also home to a variety of public art pieces.

 Throughout the building, donors were able to provide their own custom inscription to add to the unique window sills of the library.
 These legacy pieces were a way for Calgarians to make their own mark on the library.
 I donated and can’t wait to go find my name on the window.